top of page

 • Lumbar Curvature: Normal lordosis is 40-60 degrees.
 Abnormal curvatures can lead to increased spinal loading and pain.

-• Pelvic Tilt: Normal is a slight anterior tilt (about 10 degrees).
-Variations can lead to lumbar spine and lower limb issues.
+• Pelvic Tilt: A slight anterior tilt (about 10 degrees) is normal.
+Variations can lead to issues in the lumbar spine and lower limbs.

 • Pelvic Rotation and Iliac Crest Levels: Asymmetry can result in functional leg length discrepancies, affecting gait.